Protocol (V2) Contract Architecture

 A list of useful links is provided below depending on what information you are seeking.
 For all paths, read this page, the next page first ("Smart Contract Architecture Walk-Through"), and the "Roles & Permissions" page outlining different actors for Cellars.

-1. Developers looking to understand the architecture: read the rest of this page and the next page.
+Developers looking to understand the architecture: read the rest of this page and th smart contract architecture walk-through.

 Now, onto the core smart contracts architecture currently adopted by the Sommelier protocol.